afrigem/ProductManagement/README.md

+This Django E-commerce platform is a marketplace for connecting beauty brands and dermatologists to consumers.
-This E-commerce API using Django and Django REST Framework serves as the backend for managing products on the e-commerce platform, allowing users to create, update, delete, and view products.
+The API is developed using Django REST Framework serving as the backend for managing products on the e-commerce platform, allowing users to create, update, delete, and view products.

 A.	FUNCTIONAL REQUIREMENTS: